DinoDevs/GladiatusCrazyAddon/documentation/Troubleshooting.md

 ## Disable other extensions

 <img src="/documentation/resources/troubleshooting/addons.PNG" align="right"/>
-Disable any browser extensions that could affect the Gladiatus website (like Ablock, uBlock etc..) and see if your problem is resolved.
+Disable any browser extensions that could affect the Gladiatus website (like Ablock, uBlock etc...) and see if your problem is resolved.

 ## Reinstall GCA

-Unistall and install the addon back again, before doing so, we recommend also clearing your cookies and data.
+Uninstall and install the addon back again, before doing so, we recommend also clearing your cookies and data.

 ## Browser up-to-date

-Modern browsers are updating automatically, but make sure you are using the latest version of your browser by visiting it in the settings, you may also have an pending update and a browser restart is needed.
+Modern browsers are updating automatically, but make sure you are using the latest version of your browser by visiting it in the settings, you may also have a pending update and a browser restart is needed.

 **Opera**: Click on the main Opera icon and select Update & Recovery.